tiny-dnn/tiny-dnn/README.md

 ```

 more sample, read examples/main.cpp or [MNIST example](https://github.com/nyanp/tiny-cnn/tree/master/examples/mnist) page.

+## Contributing
+Since deep learning community is rapidly growing, we'd love to get contributions from you to accelerate tiny-cnn development!
+For a quick guide to contributing, take a look at the [Contribution Documents](doc/CONTRIBUTING.md).

 ## References
 [1] Y. Bengio, [Practical Recommendations for Gradient-Based Training of Deep Architectures.](http://arxiv.org/pdf/1206.5533v2.pdf)